Incoming exchange and international students

 More information can be found on the Ministry of Europe and Foreign Affairs website.

-• Whatever the origin or situation (an exchange or an independent international student), Université Paris Cité requires its students to have a minimum level of French equivalent to B2 of the European CEFR.
+- Université Paris Cité requires all the students to have a minimum level of French equivalent to B2 of the European CEFR, no matter the student’s origin or situation (an exchange or an independent international student).

-International students can enrol in workshops of French as a foreign language at all levels as well as a beginner course (A1) are dedicated to them.
+International students can enroll in workshops of French as a foreign language at all levels.
+A beginners’ course (A1) is also available to them.

 Living and getting around in Paris